apple/swift-internals/api-design-guidelines/_naming.md

 Especially when a parameter type is `NSObject`, `Any`, `AnyObject`, or a fundamental type such `Int` or `String`, type information and context at the point of use may not fully convey intent.
-In this example, the declaration may be clear, but the use site is vague:
+In this example, the declaration may be clear, but the use site is vague.

 <figure class="bad" markdown="1">
 ~~~ swift